Universal Analytics Reaching End of Life: What You Need to Know

 FAQ on Migrating from Universal Analytics to GA4

 Universal Analytics, the previous version of Google Analytics, was released in 2013.
-GA4 is the latest Google Analytics version, released in 2020.
+GA4 is the latest Google Analytics version, released in 2020, and offers several significant differences in terms of its event tracking, cross-device functionality, and machine learning capabilities.

 GA4 has several new features that are not available in Universal Analytics, including: